YakhiniGroup/Methylation/readme.md

 Before running:

-* The project assumes that you are running run.py from within the src folder (all paths are relative to src), so cd to src first.
+* If running from terminal - the project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
-* Depending on your system or interpreter, you may need to remove the "src." from the import statements (e.g. "import src.conf" becomes "import conf").
+* If running from an IDE (e.g. PyCharm), then you may need to mark the src directory as Sources Root (right click on src -> mark directory as -> Source Root) or add "src." to the local import statements (e.g. "import conf" becomes "import src.conf").
 * Make sure to have the following driectories in place:
     * An out directory that contains the sub-folders: "ch3_e_blind", "ch3_blind", "e_blind", "plots", "postTrainingAnalysis".
 If using a pre-trained model, it should be placed under:  ch3_e_blind
     * A logs directory.